-At the end of the video you're invited to enter your email address to get access to the system.
-From there you’re taken to a secure checkout page to fill out your billing details.
+At the end of the video you're invited to enter your email address and be taken to a secure checkout page to fill out your billing details:

-Now let me show you exactly what’s inside Millionaire Society, but brace yourself for a HUGE letdown…
+Now I'm going to show you exactly what you get inside Millionaire Society but brace yourself for a HUGE letdown…

-As far as first impressions go: the whole layout is seriously dated
+As far as first impressions go, the layout is seriously dated:

-As you can see, there are 3 introductory videos that are only 2 minutes long each which give you really nothing to go on.
+There are 3 introductory videos, each no longer than 2 minutes long which give you a quick tour of the members' area but really nothing substantial to go on.

-Then when you look at the actual so-called ‘systems’ all you get are 4 extremely low quality PDFs you're expected to download and turn into a money-making business.
+Then take a look at the so-called ‘systems' and all you get are 4 extremely low-quality PDFs you're expected to download and turn into a money-making business.

-How To Get 100K Visitors In Just 1 Hour (eBook)
+eBook #1: How To Get 100K Visitors In Just 1 Hour

-This first is eBook is all about creating scammy-looking landing pages and then paying email spammers to bombard people's inboxes and the people on these spammer’s email lists are constantly hit with spam.
+This first is eBook is all about creating scammy-looking landing pages and paying email spammers to bombard people's inboxes, people who are constantly hit with spam.

 The end result?

-You pay out more and more for solo ads for a few clicks and no sales and in a worse position financially than when you started.
+You pay out more and more for solo ads for a few clicks and no sales and end up in a worse position financially than when you started.

-You can find much more practical and up-to-date information on using Pinterest for blogging for on sites like:
+You can find more practical and up-to-date information on using Pinterest for blogging on sites like:

-Not to mention you can simply search YouTube and get a lot more helpful and actionable advice there.
+Simply search YouTube and you'll find a lot of helpful and actionable advice.
 There's absolutely no reason to charge $97 a month for this garbage.

-Domain flipping was a huge craze back in the late 1990’s but if you want to make money with it now it's a different story.
+Domain flipping was a huge craze back in the late '90s but try making money with it now and it's a different story.

-The idea here is you buy domains for say a dollar using discount codes and then sell them on for $15 a pop but in order to make any real money at all with this method you’re going to need invest a lot to buy 1,000’s of domain names and wait a long time to get a return.
+The idea here is you buy domains for a dollar using discount codes and sell them on for $15 a pop but you'll need to buy 1,000s of domains and wait a long time to hopefully make a return.

-Where are the 135 turnkey business Mack Michaels talked about?
+Where are the 135 turnkey businesses Mack Michaels talked about?